 388AA.
-Power of Attorney-General to refer questions of law to Court of Criminal Appeal
+Power of Attorney-General to refer questions of law to Court of Criminal Appeal given to the acquitted person to whom the reference relates.

-- (1) Subject to subsection (5), where a person has been acquitted after his trial on indictment, the Attorney-General may, within 28 days after the conclusion of the trial, refer any question of law that has arisen at the trial to the Court of Criminal Appeal for determination by that Court. - (2) The Attorney-General shall cause notice of a reference by him under subsection (1) to be given to the acquitted person to whom the reference relates. - (3) The reference of a question under this section or the determination by the Court of Criminal Appeal of a question referred to it under this section shall not in any way affect the trial at which the question arose or affect or invalidate any verdict or decision given at that trial.
+- (1) Subject to subsection (5), where a person has been acquitted after his trial on indictment, the Attorney-General may, within 28 days after the conclusion of the trial, refer any question of law that has arisen at the trial to the Court of Criminal Appeal for determination by that Court. - (2) The Attorney-General shall cause notice of a reference by him under subsection (1) to be